Theta-Limited/.github/profile/README.md

 Operators may instantly obtain the exact location of any selected point within a drone image, providing actionable insights faster.
 Target resolution is accomplished by combining the sensor metadata automatically embeded in drone images (containing data such as lat/lon, camera angle, and zoom level) with an offline-ready Digital Elevation Model which stores the altitude of terrain.
 This unique approach allows instant location analysis using just one drone image, no need for time-consuming mapping or processing!

-The app's custom data extraction technique supports most DJI, Skydio, Autel, and Parrot aircraft.
-It includes a database of over 45 camera models and automatically accounts for factors such as roll/pitch/yaw, position, crop, focal length, lens distortion, and optical and digital zoom.
+The app's custom data extraction technique supports most Skydio, Parrot, Teal, Autel, and DJI aircraft.
+It includes a database of over 60 camera models (including both color and thermal cameras) and automatically accounts for factors such as roll/pitch/yaw, position, crop, focal length, lens distortion, and optical and digital zoom.
 The geodesy-based target resolution engine then simulates a raycast for the selected point towards a digital twin of the Earth to give you the precise coordinates of your selected point within the image.
 The engine precisely accounts for latitudinal variations and the curvature, rotation, and gravity of the Earth.

 The app natively supports latitude/longitude, UTM, [NATO 1m, 10m, and 100m Grid Refs](https://en.wikipedia.org/wiki/Military_Grid_Reference_System), [CK-42 lat/lon](https://en.wikipedia.org/wiki/SK-42_reference_system), and CK-42 [Gauss Krüger](https://desktop.arcgis.com/en/arcmap/latest/map/projections/gauss-kruger.htm) Grid Ref as output modes.

-## Safe, Open, Secure
+## Safe, Secure

 * All data processing occurs offline (once a Digital Elevation Model is loaded automatically).
 This keeps your data private and secure.

-* All the source code which defines how the app operates is open source, meaning anyone can inspect it.

 * Signed builds and a secure software supply chain built entirely from source preclude manipulation by bad actors.